kleinee/jns/julia_on_raspberry_pi.md

 # Installing Julia on Raspberry Pi 2/3

 Download the latest nightly build for ARM 32-bit hardfloat from http://julialang.org/downloads/ into the home directory of user jns.
-The binary of the the current stable release 0.5.0 does not work (for me) as it keeps complaining about not recognizing the CPU.
+The binary of the current stable release 0.5.0 does not work (for me) as it keeps complaining about not recognizing the CPU.

 ```bash
 wget https://status.julialang.org/download/linux-arm